dbwcooper/gql-query-criteria/README.md

 The function then joins all of the string representations of the properties of the object criterion together with the operator.

-To convert an array criterion to a string representation, the function simply calls the `formatCriteriaToString` function recursively on the array.
+To convert an array criterion to a string representation, the function simply calls the `criteriaToString` function recursively on the array.

 Once all of the criteria have been converted to string representations, the function joins them together with the default operator and returns the resulting string.